-No Problem is an online meditation course that will work better than everything else you've tried (don't lie to me: I know it's a long list)
+This course will work better than everything else you've tried (don't lie to me: I know it's a long list).

 What You'll Get Out of

 A meditation practice that is not a waste of time.